marcelpatrick/3rdPersonV2/README.md

 # 1: Game Mode
+- Craete a new C++ class inheriting from GameModeBase > call it SimpleShooterGameModeBase
 - Will use our custom KillEmAllGameMode that will be derived from and implement the default main game mode, SimpleShooterGameMode

 ## 1.1: Pawn Killed function